dev-szymon/dev-szymon/README.md

 Later I've created first public facing, static website for birthing school. [pod-sercem.pl](https://pod-sercem.pl/) It's a gatsby website powered by netlify cms.

+I've got somewhat more familiar with Gatsby Image api and had an opportunity to contribute to the source code.
+Although it's just one line of code it required understanding of the issue, the api and some code analysis in order to arrive at the solution.
+A day well spent. [link to pull request](https://github.com/gatsbyjs/gatsby/pull/30451)

 Check out my other pinned repos for other code examples.

 I am also interested in UI/UX and design systems